mattrondel/C859/README.md

-I have been working with my mentor on a weekly basis and have been in contact with not just my instructor but all of them for this course.
+I have been working with my mentor on a weekly basis and have been in contact with my instructor along with the This is my final course to complete my degree.
-I am on my last class with 3 units left
 I am on my 3rd attempt with the objective assesment